Hello and welcome to my blog!

 |INTRODUCING THE MIGHTY 1KM SQUARE - NG3963|

-But first, what precisely is a Pan-species Lister?
-Put very simply, a pan-species lister is a naturalist who keeps a list of every wild animal, protist, fungus and plant they see in Britain.
+But first, what exactly is a Pan-species Lister?
+Put very simply, it's a naturalist who keeps a list of every wild protist, fungus, plant and animal they see.
 Putting the correct name to the species is of course very important.
-But isn't that just train-spotting nature's wonders, reducing it all to a tick list?
-Hell no!!!!
-It's actually an incredible learning curve on that long road to becoming an all-round naturalist.
-My adage has always been 'the more you look, the more you see'.
-The difficult part for me is remembering what I've seen.
+Ariving at that correct identification is one small step along an incredible learning curve that is the long road to becoming a competent all-round naturalist.

 Pan-species listing is a phrase that was first coined by an audacious entomological consultant named Mark Telfer.
 Back in January 2011 he went public with his idea of listing across all taxa and asked for people to tally up their lists and share their totals with the rest of the world.
 And hence the Pan-species Rankings Table was born.
 Mark's original website was sadly compromised and is now lost, but there's a link to view the abridged version here whilst his Birdguides webzine article can be viewed here.

 Pan-species listing soon overspilled from Mark's site and onto Facebook where it has a roaring beast of a page here.

 Eventually of course a dedicated Pan-species Listing website was required.
 Read all about PSL here.